|Premiere||30 April, 1983|

 Popular with the contemporary community awareness Stranger-Danger and Safety House campaigns, Handspan was joined by local police personnel for seasons in Adelaide and Geelong, in 1983.
 Squad members not only ran Q & A sessions in conjunction with performances, but took part in the on-stage action.

-STREETWISE toured as a companion piece to Secrets to the London International Puppet Festival in 1984; and for further performances at the subsequent Scottish Puppet Festival in Edinburgh - not only an under-publicised and under-attended season, but it was revealed when Handspan’s fee was due, impecunious event.
+STREETWISE toured as a companion piece to Secrets to the London International Puppet Festival in 1984; and engaged for further performances at the subsequent Scottish Puppet Festival in Edinburgh - not only an under-publicised and under-attended event, but, it was revealed when Handspan’s fee was due, a completely impecunious one.

 For a performing ensemble with increasing opportunities to work in mainstage venues for adult audiences, STREETWISE was hard work and theatre for young people with its exhaustive touring began to lose its appeal.
 As the complex and delicately interlocking equipment began to need extensive refurbishment, new projects burgeoned and the production went out of repertoire in mid 1984 – its leading puppet, Sam Starfighter, however, remained a key demonstration character in Handspan workshops for years to come, and the Streets icecream logo, displayed on the Handspan van in gratitude for the company’s first (small) sponsorship donation for one of its tours remained immovably stuck for the lifetime of the vehicle.